Groupoid exactness and the weak containment problem: Preliminaries: definitions and examples

 Let $X$ be a locally compact space.
-A {\it fibre space} over $X$ is a pair $(Y,p)$ where $Y$ is a locally compact space and $p$ is a continuous surjective map $p$ from $Y$ onto $X$.
+A {\it fibre space} over $X$ is a pair $(Y,p)$ where $Y$ is a locally compact space and $p$ is a continuous map from $Y$ into $X$.
 For $x\in X$ we denote by $Y^x$ the {\it fibre} $p^{-1}(x)$.